How Businesses Use Content Marketing | GoodFirms Survey

 He and his team looked at their keyword competition in that space and found a few for which they were confident that they can rank easily.
 Next, they looked at the pain points of those keywords and created a white paper that solved that very specific pain point that the consumers were experiencing.
 Even though John and team created that piece of content almost two years ago, it is still their highest source of leads from their content strategy.

-Stephanie Fehrmann Co-founder, and Head of Content – Redefine Marketing Group communicated his share as well.
-He created a quiz for one of his clients that served a dual purpose.
-He aimed for two things with that quiz; social sharing among the users and decreasing the bounce rate.
-Since the quiz didn't actually start until users clicked through onto page 2, the user simply starting the quiz (even if they dropped off after question 1) effectively improved his client's bounce rate.
+Stephanie Fehrmann Co-founder and Head of Content – Redefine Marketing Group communicated her share as well.
+She created a quiz for one of her clients that served a dual purpose.
+She aimed for two things with that quiz; social sharing among the users and decreasing the bounce rate.
+Since the quiz didn't actually start until users clicked through onto page 2, the user simply starting the quiz (even if they dropped off after question 1) effectively improved her client's bounce rate.

 Diverse strategies work for organizations belonging to different industry verticals.
 The adequacy of such pointers can be refined for your business by fusing content marketing experts that are skilled to find extraordinary approaches to advertise your service or product.
 The long haul marketing plans that can deliver steady benefits through the content that gets appreciated by consumers is an outright need for any association.
 GoodFirms comprehends it flawlessly and thus helps you with a rundown of top content marketing companies, wherein you can be guaranteed of finding the best fit.